Mastering Schedule of Values: The Ultimate Guide for Construction

 Electrical Subcontractor

-Description of Work
+Item Number Description of Work Scheduled Value

-26 05 00
+26 05 00 Electrical: Common Work $100,000

-26 51 00
+26 51 00 Electrical: Interior Lighting $100,000

-26 56 00
+26 56 00 Electrical: Construction Site Lighting $50,000

-Total Contract Value:
+Total Contract Value: $250,000

 General Contractor

-Description of Work
+Item Number Description of Work Scheduled Value

-Division 22
+Division 22 Plumbing $150,000

-Division 23
+Division 23 HVAC $250,000

-Division 25
+Division 25 Integrated Automation $25,000

-Division 26
+Division 26 Electrical $250,000

-Total Contract Value:
+Total Contract Value: $675,000

 The degree of detail you’ll need will depend on a job’s size and scope, along with the value being billed.
-For example, if you’re working on a larger project, you’ll need to include more detailed steps, and your work description line items should reflect that more granular detail.
+For example, if you’re working on a large-scale project, you’ll need to include more detailed steps, and your work description line items should reflect that more granular detail.
 In the same vein, higher-priced items may also need to be broken down into more line items to reduce the individual values and minimize potential risk.

 General contractors should create SOVs that align with the Construction Specifications Institute (CSI) MasterFormat®, the North American standard for classifying and organizing construction project information.
 Categories in your Schedule of Values might include sections for general requirements, existing conditions, concrete, masonry, and all other trades working on the project.

-💥 Get our free SOV template.
+💥 Get our free Excel SOV template.

 One last note here: A lot of the details needed for an SOV will probably already be broken down in a job’s estimate.
 Preparing one is often as simple as copying those details and numbers over to a Schedule of Values template and maintaining it with updated work and pricing details.

-Why use SOVs?
+Why Use SOVs?

 As a contractor, you’ll generally use the Schedule of Values to not only plan billing and cash flow, but keep a pulse on completed work submitted with their progress payment applications.
 It’s important to note that project owners often include up-to-date SOVs in their monthly meetings with creditors to draw against a project’s loan amount.
-Without an accurate Schedule of Values, there’s a chance that nobody gets paid, so having one is critical to get approval on all ongoing payments.
+Without an accurate Schedule of Values, there’s a chance that nobody gets paid, so having one is critical to getting approval on all ongoing payments.

-How to build a comprehensive Schedule of Values
+How to Build a Comprehensive Schedule of Values

 While every Schedule of Values differs when it comes to the level of detail you’ll need, a properly prepared SOV should be regularly updated to include: